hut6/dev-resources/Version Control/Hut6_Git_Workflow.md

 # Step 6

-The **master** branch on your local repo will now contain your changes and is ready to be release to the remote repo.
+The **master** branch on your local repo will now contain your changes and is ready to be pushed to the remote repo.

 Use the release script located `app/tag-release` to tag your release and push your changes to the remote repo.